 Are there any European countries that currently require Americans to obtain a visa?

 Belarus is the only European country that requires US tourists to obtain a visa for entrance, but only in certain circumstances.
-A visa is required for stays longer than 30 days if you fly into Minsk airport.
+A visa is necessary for stays longer than 30 days if you fly into Minsk airport.
 If you enter or exit at border crossings other than

 Russia and Turkey, both of which lie in Europe as well as in Asia, also require a visa before entering.